rohanmyer/chessRL/README.md

 Specify the path to the puzzle file in `build_puzzles.py` and then run `python build_puzzles.py`

+## Train From Self-Play

+To train an RL agent to play by playing against itself, run `python main.py self`

 ## Train With Puzzles

-To train an RL agent to play from puzzle scenarios, run `python puzzle_train.py`
+To train an RL agent to play from puzzle scenarios, run `python main.py puzzle`

 ## Train Against Stockfish

-To train an RL agent to play from full games against the Stockfish engine, run `python train_agent.py`
+To train an RL agent to play from full games against the Stockfish engine, run `python main.py engine`